kyuparin/kyuparin/README.md

 <a href="https://kyuparin.straw.page">strawpage</a> |
 <a href="https://pronouns.cc/@gabrielultrakill">pronounspage</a>

-i have no name. just call me "machine" and move on
+i have no name. just call me "machine" and move on. strictly it/its

 Top thing to do on the inter webs!💻
 * draw with friends